robfairh/ms-thesis/corrections/last-huff-comments.md

 	- accurately still not clear enough
 	- 'model the thermal feedback in a way that captures ....'

-* some plots have tiny text
+* some plots have tiny text:
+	- which ones: ??